mid-week/Bangkit-Final-Project-Dessert/README.md

 ## Introduction

-Knowledge about nutritional intake needed every day is important for everyone to know, because fulfillment of nutritional intake each person varies depending on internal factors and external factors.
+Knowledge about nutritional intake needed every day is important for everyone to know because the fulfillment of nutritional intake each person varies depending on internal factors and external factors.
 Lack of knowledge about nutritional intake will cause a nutritional problem.
-Nutritional problem occurs because nutritional intake is not enough or excessive.
+The nutritional problem occurs because nutritional intake is not enough or excessive.
 It will have an impact on one’s productivity.

 Dessert is food eaten after the main course and style from western cultures.
 Many Indonesian people now make dessert as a habit.
-Dessert usually is sweet courses such as fruits, ice cream, cake, etc. Dessert is used to digest the main course and acts as mouth freshener.
+Dessert usually is sweet courses such as fruits, ice cream, cake, etc. Dessert is used to digest the main course and acts as a mouth freshener.
 Furthermore, dessert also increases one’s mood.
 But, too many calories eaten will result in various health disorders

 Dessert Classification Application can be an alternative solution to solve this problem.
 This application can be used to identify dessert types before being eaten and display information about calories with recipes or ways of making it.
 This information can be used to adjust dietary habit or planned diet and used to make the dessert